Know before Downdetector.

 • No official data source.
 It doesn't poll StatusPage.io APIs, RSS feeds, or any provider status page.
 It has zero insight into what providers themselves are reporting.

 • Ad-heavy experience.
-The free site is saturated with display ads, pop-ups, and sponsored content that make it difficult to quickly find what you need.
+The free site is saturated with display ads, pop-ups, and sponsored content.

 The ServiceAlert.ai advantage

 ServiceAlert.ai combines official status page APIs with Early Signal intelligence — user reports, social media monitoring, and incident analysis.
-We detect outages before Downdetector's crowd even starts reporting, and we alert your team automatically via email, Slack, Microsoft Teams, Google Chat, or Discord — no separate app required.
+We detect outages before Downdetector's crowd even starts reporting, and alert your team automatically via 7 channels.

 ServiceAlert.ai vs StatusGator

 StatusGator is a solid status aggregator that polls official status pages and offers Early Warning Signals for faster detection.
-It supports email, Slack, Teams, Google Chat, and Discord alerts, dark mode, and a limited free tier.
+It supports email, Slack, Teams, Google Chat, Discord, and Webhook alerts.

 Where StatusGator falls short

 • No social media scanning.
-StatusGator doesn't monitor Bluesky, Hacker News, or other community platforms.
-It misses the early chatter that often precedes official updates and crowdsourced detection.
+StatusGator doesn't monitor GitHub, Bluesky, or Hacker News.
+It misses the early chatter that often precedes official status updates.

 The ServiceAlert.ai advantage